alxlit/alxlit.github.io/_posts/2014-02-01-process-homework-scans-with-the-gimp.md

 ## Motivation

-I attend [Virginia Tech][1], where it is *strongly recommended* that engineering students purchase a tablet PC (e.g. [Fujitsu's Lifebook][2]) from the bookstore, around $2000 with a four year warranty.
+[Virginia Tech][1] requires that engineering students purchase a tablet or tablet PC (one of those hybrids, e.g.  [Fujitsu's Lifebook][2]), around $2000 from the bookstore with a four year warranty.
 The idea I suppose is to save trees, enable note-taking directly on lecture slides, interactive classrooms via [DyKnow][3], yadda yadda.

-The cheaper, more sensible option is to buy a mid-range laptop, a printer/scanner combo, and a stack of 50&cent; one-subject notebooks.
+The cheaper option, more sensible option is to buy a mid-range laptop, a printer/scanner combo, a stack of 50&cent; one-subject notebooks, and a good pen.
-My laptop was $800 from Best Buy and came with an HP Photosmart.
+My laptop was $799 from Best Buy (this was four years ago, mind you) and it came with an HP Photosmart that plays well with CUPS.
 Haven't had a single problem with it.
 It was a little awkward for the first semester, being the only one without a tablet, but after that nobody cared.